near/docs/docs/tools/near-cli.md

 >
 > `--method-names` are optional and if omitted, all methods of the `--contract-id` can be called.
 >
-> `--allowance` is the amount of Ⓝ the key is allowed to spend on gas fees _only_ and if omitted, 0.25 is the default.
+> `--allowance` is the amount of Ⓝ the key is allowed to spend on gas fees _only_.
+If omitted then key will only be able to call view methods.

 **Note:** Each transaction made with this key will have gas fees deducted from the initial allowance and once it runs out a new key must be issued.